Kai Kodutha Deivam

 Kai Kodutha Deivam is a 1964 Indian Tamil-language romantic drama film directed by K. S. Gopalakrishnan.
 The film stars Sivaji Ganesan, Savitri, S. S. Rajendran and K. R. Vijaya.
 It was released on 18 July 1964 and became a success, winning the National Film Award for Best Feature Film in Tamil – President's silver medal.
-The film was remade Telugu as Marapurani Katha (1967), in Malayalam as Palunku Pathram (1970) and in Hindi as Pyar Ki Kahani (1971).
+The film was remade in Telugu as Marapurani Katha (1967), in Malayalam as Palunku Pathram (1970) and in Hindi as Pyar Ki Kahani (1971).

 Plot

 The film relates the true meaning of friendship between two youths, Raghu and Ravi.
-Ravi leaves his home town in Tamil Nadu and comes to Amritsar.
+Ravi leaves his hometown in Tamil Nadu and comes to Amritsar.
 Here, Raghu finds him in an unconscious state and takes him home.
 Raghu sacrifices his managerial post and gives it to Ravi.
 Ravi, however, does not reveal his true identity and the real reason for leaving home.
 As per his parents' wish, Ragu sees a girl to marry.
 However, when Ravi sees the photograph of the girl, he asks Raghu not to marry her.
 A shocking truth about the girl is then revealed to Raghu.